 Artist Julia Cameron is known for her morning pages routine.
 She encourages us to write 3 longhand stream-of-consciousness pages every morning to clear our minds and begin the day fresh.
-Researchers found that writing, particularly writing to do lists, in the evening before bed encourages quality sleep.
-The process of writing before sleep clears our mind and reduces anxiety, allowing us to fall asleep faster.
+Researchers found that writing, particularly writing to-do lists, in the evening before bed encourages quality sleep.
+The process of writing before sleep clears our minds and reduces anxiety, allowing us to fall asleep faster.

-My journaling practice looks like this –
+My journaling practice looks like this

 I don’t have a particular type of journal that I use.
 Usually in the summer when we visit fun shops while traveling, I will pop into a bookstore or gift shop and look at their journal selection.
 If I find one I like, I buy it.
 If it’s on sale, even better!
 I currently have a stack of about ten journals on deck.
 I also receive them as gifts, which I so appreciate.

-- Morning pages – I try really hard to work morning pages into my morning routine.
+I try hard to work morning pages into my morning routine.
 I fully believe what the experts say about getting the stuff out of my head as soon as I wake up.
 I keep my journal and a pen on my nightstand.
 I try to do this before I look at my phone, but my Wordle habit has made this challenging.
 Mel Robbins says we should focus on ourselves before we let people on social media into our bedrooms in the morning.

 This creates separation from each entry and provides context.
 I also usually put my name and the date of the first journal entry on the inside cover of the journal.

-- Evening journaling – at the end of the day (in bed), I write an entry in my One Line a Day Five-Year Journal.
+At the end of the day (in bed), I write an entry in my One Line a Day Five-Year Journal.
 I usually write what happened that day.
 I’m also trying to remember to write about one thing I’m grateful for.
 It’s a nice way to end the day.

 I would love to hear about how journaling works for you.